Plotting¶

 Which chi2 is used for determining the best models.
 If None, the setting from the configuration file will be used.
 The default is None.

-Determines the upper range of the x-axis.
-Default value is None.
+Determines the upper range [arcsec] of the x-axis.
+If None, it is set to the config file’s

 Determines the file extension to use when saving the figure.
 If None, the default setting is used (‘.png’).